-- To provide excellence in the field of teacher education resulting in generating quality teachers. - To develop content as well as pedagogical knowledge of the students. - To acquaint the prospective-teachers with innovative teaching practices as envisaged in National Curriculum Framework for Teacher Education. - To discover different human values inherent in the concepts. - To sensitize emerging issues such as environment, population, gender equality and peace education.
+- To provide excellence in the field of teacher education resulting in generating quality teachers. - To develop content as well as pedagogical knowledge of the students. - To acquaint the prospective-teachers with innovative teaching practices as envisaged in National Curriculum Framework for Teacher Education. - To sensitize emerging issues such as environment, population, gender equality and peace education.